 6. Maintain personal hygiene.

 It goes without saying that wearing clean shorts every time you ride is one of the simplest ways to prevent bicycle saddle sore.
 If you know that you are prone to saddle sores, wash your crotch with warm water and antibacterial soap prior to lubing up.
 See to it that your skin is fully dry before lubing up.
+Are you searching for casinos with crypto deposits?
+In this page Casinonongamstop specialists ranked the best Bitcoin casino sites which allow deposits plus withdrawals via crypto.

 7. Change as soon as you finish your ride.